 However, not all of these cases will be considered medical negligence.

-Further Injuries From Undergoing Treatment Doesn't Automatically Mean You Have A Medical Negligence Claim
+Further Injuries From Undergoing Treatment Doesn't Automatically Mean I Have A Medical Negligence Claim?

 It does not necessarily follow that if a patient suffers further injury from undergoing treatment they automatically have a medical negligence claim.